toomanycats/toomanycats.github.io/_posts/2018-10-24-csv-properly.md

 <img width="500" src="https://msdnshared.blob.core.windows.net/media/TNBlogsFS/prod.evol.blogs.technet.com/CommunityServer.Blogs.Components.WeblogFiles/00/00/00/76/18/metablogapi/2055.HSG09091001_71EB0EE6.jpg">
 </figure>

-If you've been around the business world and Excel, you may have had to export your work as a Comma-separated-variable text file.
-Or you're a researcher and a self taught programmer and have realized that text file outputs are easily portable and a good choice for small to medium sized data files.
+If you've been around the business world and Excel, you may have had to export your work as a CSV, Comma-separated-variable text file.
+Or you're a researcher, a self taught programmer and have realized that text file outputs are easily portable and a good choice for small to medium sized data files.
+Text files are easy to sanity check, run terminal tools against and open in alomost any program.

-A common problem I've had with other people's CSV files, is that they suck...That is CSV is not a great format.
-Some of the reasons CSV file are hard to work, are not solvable nor anyone's fault.
+A common problem I've had with other people's CSV files, is that they suck...
+The main reason is because CSV is just not a great format.
+However, they can made better or worse and this post outlines a few simple ways to make they suck less.

 Text is a bulky format for data.
 Each ASCII character takes 2 bytes to store and if you encode in Unicode like UTF-8, then it's at least 2 bytes per character.
 That adds up in file size and can make sending files in email more of a PITA.